NethServer/nethsecurity-docs/threat_shield_dns.rst

 If you want to filter other zones, replace "lan" with the desired zone name.

-.. note:: Please use Threat Shield DNS only if you are not already using the FlashStart service cause if used together, they may conflict.
+.. note:: Please use Threat Shield DNS only if you are not already using the FlashStart service because if used together, they may conflict.

 Manage blocklists
 =================